omairakapasha/omairakapasha/README.md

 # Hi, I'm Muhammad Omair 👋
-**AI Engineer** — building intelligent systems in Python and JavaScript.
+**Bachelors in AI Engineer** building intelligent systems in Python and JavaScript.

-👯 I’m looking to collaborate on a problem-solving business idea in the AI <br>🤝 I’m looking for help with Agentic Frameworks<br>🌱 I’m currently learning A2A, A2UI and Automation Frameworks.
+I’m looking to collaborate on a problem-solving business idea in the AI <br>🤝 I’m looking for help with Agentic Frameworks<br>🌱 I’m currently learning A2A, A2UI and Automation Frameworks.

 ## 🌐 Socials: